tmansuy/HorizonReportsDeveloperDocs/_docs/studio/datadictionary/view-table-contents.md

 grand_parent: Horizon Reports Studio
 ---

 You can use Studio to retrieve the data for a table.
-To do so, right click on the desired table in the database tree view, and choose *View Table Contents*.
+To do so, use the action icon in the right hand column of the database list that appears for table entries.

 ![](/assets/images/viewtablemenu.png)